-Note that if the writer class is specified with a blank module path (e.g. :game.GameHtmlWriter), SkoolKit will search for the module in both the current working directory and the directory containing the skool file or ref file named on the command line.
+Note that if the writer class is specified with a blank module path (e.g. :game.GameHtmlWriter), SkoolKit will search for the module in both the current working directory and the directory containing the skool file named on the command line.